Rackspace Technology Inc. (RXT) Shares Up Despite Recent Market Volatility

-Rackspace Technology Inc. (NASDAQ: RXT)’s stock price has increased by 7.43 compared to its previous closing price of 1.75.
-However, the company has seen a gain of 6.82% in its stock price over the last five trading days.
+Rackspace Technology Inc. (NASDAQ: RXT)’s stock price has increased by 2.71 compared to its previous closing price of 1.66. but the company has seen a -2.57% decline in its stock price over the last five trading sessions.
 Barron’s reported on 12/15/22 that Rackspace Ransomware Outage Continues Nearly 2 Weeks After It Started

 Is It Worth Investing in Rackspace Technology Inc. (NASDAQ: RXT) Right Now?

-Analysts have varying opinions on the stock, with 1 analysts rating it as a “buy,” 0 as “overweight,” 7 as “hold,” and 2 as “sell.”
+Opinions on the stock are mixed, with 1 analysts rating it as a “buy,” 0 as “overweight,” 7 as “hold,” and 2 as “sell.”

 Click Here to Download the FREE Report.